Anti-trans rant at San Francisco Cheesecake Factory caught on video

-SAN FRANCISCO (KRON) – A transgender woman enjoying her meal at The Cheesecake Factory in San Francisco’s Union Square was faced with an anti-trans rant from a fellow diner, and she caught it all on a TikTok livestream.
+SAN FRANCISCO, Calif.
+(KRON) – A transgender woman enjoying her meal at The Cheesecake Factory in San Francisco’s Union Square was faced with an anti-trans rant from a fellow diner, and she caught it all on a TikTok livestream.

 Lilly Contino is a full-time content creator living in San Francisco.
 She was dining at the Union Square Cheesecake Factory on Geary Street on March 9 when she began livestreaming to her TikTok followers.